Medical doctor: Education and training

 Medical education and career pathways for doctors vary considerably across the world.

 In all developed countries, entry-level medical education programs are tertiary-level courses, undertaken at a medical school attached to a university.
 Depending on jurisdiction and university, entry may follow directly from secondary school or require pre-requisite undergraduate education.
 The former commonly takes five or six years to complete.
 Programs that require previous undergraduate education (typically a three- or four-year degree, often in science) are usually four or five years in length.
 Hence, gaining a basic medical degree may typically take from five to eight years, depending on jurisdiction and university.

 Following the completion of entry-level training, newly graduated medical practitioners are often required to undertake a period of supervised practice before full registration is granted, typically one or two years.
 This may be referred to as an "internship", as the "foundation" years in the UK, or as "conditional registration".
 Some jurisdictions, including the United States, require residencies for practice.

 Medical practitioners hold a medical degree specific to the university from which they graduated.
 This degree qualifies the medical practitioner to become licensed or registered under the laws of that particular country, and sometimes of several countries, subject to requirements for an internship or conditional registration.

 Regulation

 In most jurisdictions, doctors need government permission to practice.
 Such permission is intended to promote public safety, and often to protect government spending, as medical care is commonly subsidized by national governments.

 In some jurisdictions such as in Singapore, it is common for medical practitioners to inflate their qualifications with the title "Dr" in correspondence or namecards, even if their qualifications are limited to a basic (e.g., bachelor level) degree.
-In other countries such as Germany, only medical practioners holding an academic doctorate may call themselves "doctor" – on the other hand, the European Research Council has decided that the German medical doctorate does not meet the international standards of a PhD research degree.
+In other countries such as Germany, only medical practitioners holding an academic doctorate may call themselves "doctor" – on the other hand, the European Research Council has decided that the German medical doctorate does not meet the international standards of a PhD research degree.